 Customers Urged To Conserve Energy During Labor Day Weekend Heat Wave

-Pacific Gas and Electric Company (PG&E) urges its customers to conserve energy during afternoons and evenings over the three-day Labor Day weekend.
+Pacific Gas and Electric Company (PG&E) urges its customers to conserve energy during afternoons and evenings throughout the Labor Day weekend.
 The state's grid operator has issued a Flex Alert, based on a forecast of increased power demand due to expected high temperatures.

+PG&E meteorologists are forecasting a strong high-pressure system over the western United States resulting in hot and dry conditions away from the coast.
+Heat wave temperatures are expected to peak on Sunday and Monday.

-Customers are asked to reduce their energy use from 3 p.m. until 9 p.m. each day, Saturday through Monday, when air conditioners drive consumption.
-By doing so, customers can help make sure the state has enough supply to meet demand for electricity.
+Customers are asked to reduce their energy use from 3 p.m. until 9 p.m. each day, when air conditioners drive consumption.
+By doing so, customers can help prevent or reduce the need for rotating outages.

 Some helpful tips for conserving power: